Transition from contact to hydrodynamic lubrication over rough surfaces: Limiting cases

 The solution \eqref{eq:central_region_contact} is shown in the inset of Fig.~\ref{fig6}(a) with blue dashed lines and labeled ‘‘rough contact'' and perfectly describes the numerical data in the contact region $\lvert x \rvert < a$.

 We wish to make a couple of remarks at this point.
 First, we set arbitrarily the dimensionless normal force to a value of $\bar{F}_N = 0.1$ in the data shown in Fig.~\ref{fig6}, which leads to a positive separation distance at the apex of the cylinder ($h/(h_\mathrm{rms}/\alpha) \approx \ln(10)/2 \approx 1.15$.
 Nevertheless, whenever $\bar{F}_N>1$, the expression~\eqref{eq:central_region_contact} leads to negative central separation distance as $h(x=0) \propto - \ln\left(\bar{F}_N\right)$, which is nonphysical.
-This happens because the contact mechanics model used here is purely elastic without any notion of hardness or plasticity.
-Therefore, we will restrict ourselves to relatively small normal forces, meaning $\bar{F}_N <1$, in order to stay within the regime of validity of the model.
+This behavior does not reflect a physical instability, but rather the breakdown of the exponential pressure-separation relation outside its range of validity.
+Being a large separation distance asymptotic expression, Eq.~\eqref{eq:contact_pressure} predicts a finite contact pressure at zero separation; its inverse therefore necessarily yields negative separations once this finite pressure is exceeded.
+A more realistic contact law would instead become increasingly stiff as complete contact is approached, preventing such unphysical solutions.
+Furthermore, values of $\bar{F}_N = O(1)$ also correspond to large elastic deformations, where the small-deformation approximation and the parabolic description of the cylinder are expected to lose validity.
+The condition $\bar{F}_N <1$ should therefore be viewed as a qualitative indication of the regime of validity of the present model rather than as a sharp physical threshold.

-The second remark that we point out here is that the rough contact solution as a logarithmic singularity at the edge of contact $h(\lvert x \rvert \to a^-) \propto \ln(a-\lvert x \rvert)$.
+The second remark that we point out here is that the rough contact solution has a logarithmic singularity at the edge of contact $h(\lvert x \rvert \to a^-) \propto \ln(a-\lvert x \rvert)$.
 Hence, the rough contact solution must be regularized by a boundary layer at the edge of the contact zone $x\approx \pm a$, which interpolate between the rough contact solution~\eqref{eq:central_region_contact} and the Hertzian solution outside the contact region~\eqref{eq:Hertz}.
 This is analogous to the inlet/outlet solutions discussed for the elastohydrodynamic case of section \ref{subsubsec:large_deformation_smooth} and shown in Fig.~\ref{fig4}(c).
 In Appendix~\ref{app:boundarylayer}, we find the typical scales of this boundary layer, as well as the self-similar solutions.

 We rescale the numerical profiles in Fig.~6(c), using those boundary-layer scales $\hat{h} = h_\mathrm{rms}/\alpha$, $\hat{\ell} = a (h_\mathrm{rms}/\alpha u_\mathrm{Hz})^{2/3}$ and $\hat{p} = p_\mathrm{Hz} (h_\mathrm{rms}/\alpha u_\mathrm{Hz})^{1/3}$ (see Appendix~\ref{app:boundarylayer}).
 The resulting collapse onto a single master curve confirms the existence of a universal self-similar boundary-layer solution that regularizes the logarithmic divergence and connects smoothly to the Hertzian outer profile.